Gaps on a CV have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.

 Remember, you don’t always have to include all of your experience on your CV.

-Ten years’ experience is usually enough.
-If you have more experience than this you don’t need to explain gaps that were more than ten years ago.
+Ten years’ experience is usually enough, so you don’t necessarily need to explain gaps that were more than ten years ago.

 If you have a lot of experience you won’t be expected to go into detail about all of it, so this may allow you to mask the issue.